 What Bag is Best for a Cookout Outside?

 Great bag options for a picnic besides a basket are straw bags or fabric satchels.
-The bag should be large enough to hold sunglasses, wipes, sun cream, mosquito repellant, band aids, a tide stick or Dryel dry-clean pen in case of spills, and a jacket.
-More on DIY dry cleaning.
+The bag should be large enough to hold a jacket or cover-up, sunglasses, wipes, sun cream, mosquito repellent, band-aids, a Tide stick or Dryel dry cleaning pen for a quick DIY dry cleaning in case of spills.

-Here are some picnic suitable dresses that would look great on us 40 and beyond.
+Here are some picnic-friendly dresses that would look great on us, 40 and beyond.

 Wrapping Up: The Dos of a Perfect Picnic Look

-Riot your closet for an inexpensive, low care, cute dress or combination of separates in fabrics that doesn’t get easily caught up in chairs or other equipment.
+Riot your closet for an inexpensive, low-maintenance, cute dress or a combination of separates in fabrics that don’t easily catch on chairs or other equipment.
 Pair it with matching flats to walk safely on bumpy lawns or paths.
-Have a cover-up for thermal comfort when it gets late, sun-cream, sunglasses and a hat to protect your skin and eye health.
-Most importantly have fun and relax.
-It’s summer time.
+Have a cover-up for thermal comfort when it gets late, sun cream, sunglasses, and a hat to protect your skin and eye health.
+Most importantly, have fun and relax.
+It’s summertime.

 Photos: G. Kramm